kanilmari/vanillaTree/README.md

 - It's ready to operate with hardcoded or server-fetched data

-- Users can set the config to different modes, such as checkbox and icon displays, and manage how selections affect node relationships
+- The config is simple and comes with easy instructions.
+It can be set for different modes, such as checkbox and icon displays, and manage how selections affect node relationships

-- It supports also dark and light OS theme switching by default (style.css).
+- It also switches theme automatically due to OS dark/light theme (style.css).
 Also, it's animated, and remains sharp when zooming.

-There's even a ready-made Go server to demonstrate its usage.
-Note that it's just an example, and you're free to use any server you want. :)
+There's even a ready-made Go server files (main.go + go.mod) to demonstrate its usage.

+Note that Go server is just an example, and you're free to use any server you want. :)